leebond/sg-property-scrapers-and-analysis/scrape-resale-prices/HDB/readme.md

 # Description
-This folder contains a web scraper
+This folder contains the HDB resale transaction web scraper
-- `scrape-HDB-resale-historical-prices.py` that scrapes transaction details of HDB Resale units.
+- usage: run `python scrape-HDB-resale-historical-prices.py` in your command line scrapes transaction details of HDB Resale units.
+Note: To scrape the full 12 months of HDB resale data may take up to an hour depending on the speed of your internet and machine.

 ### Analysis
 I am in progress of adding a iPython Notebook that analyses HDB resale transactions.